Trap-Neuter-Release Program (TNR)

 Now available for all Counties:

 If you do not have access to a humane trap, one can be borrowed for up to 2 weeks from the Center.
 A deposit is required.
 Guidelines for trapping are provided

 Healthy feral cats will be returned to you the very same day, and can be released the morning after surgery.
 A Saint Frances Technician will speak to you when you arrive to pick-up your cat.
 Remember, cats must be released where they were captured.

-Cat Drop Off: 8:00AM -9:00 AM
+Cat Drop Off: 8:00AM Tuesdays and Wednesdays

 Every cat trapped and brought to Saint Frances will be handled with the care and compassion that every animal at Saint Frances receives.
 Some cats might require additional treatment for injuries and infections.
 The need of each cat brought in under our T/N/R Program will be assessed and addressed.
 After surgery, we recommend that cats be sheltered overnight & released the next day.